-Please note: Some people have thought that the closing of our studio on July 1, 2011, and the fact that I (Robert Ferre) am retiring, meant that Labyrinth Enterprises, LLC, was going out of business.
-That is not the case.
+Please note: Some people think that the closing of our studio and the fact that I (Robert Ferre) am retired, means that Labyrinth Enterprises, LLC, is going out of business.
+That's not the case.
 Rather, Labyrinth Enterprises, LLC, is being transformed into a collaborative of labyrinth artists who will continue our tradition of excellence in the installation of permanent on-site labyrinths.
 Below is a description of our previous work, all of which is still available by our artists, as well as new possibilities.

 Labyrinth Enterprises, LLC, a collaborative of labyrinth artists, offers a wide range of capabilities in on-site labyrinth installation.
 In most cases, these are budget driven, with the resources determining the type of labyrinth, the materials, method of construction, and the extent of our involvement.